zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int EnableVideo ();
 ```

 This method enables the video mode.
-The application can call this method either before entering a channel or during a call.
-If called before entering the channel, the service starts in the video mode; if it is called during a call, it switches from the audio to video mode.
-To disable the video mode, call the `Disablevideo` method.
+You can call this method either before joining a channel or during a call.
+If you call this method before joining a channel, the service starts in the video mode.
+If you call this method during a call, the audio mode switches to the video mode.
+To disable the video mode, call the `DisableVideo` method.

 <table>
 <colgroup>